terraform-ibm-modules/terraform-ibm-hpcs/examples/basic/README.md

 # Basic example

-An end-to-end example that creates the following infrastructure:
+An example that creates the following infrastructure:

  - Create a new resource group if one is not passed in.
  - Create a new Hyper Protect Crypto Services instance.